BeyondTest1/testack/libs/jest_environment_testack/README.md

  */
 ```

-Or, you can configure Testack within Jest by adding the following to your jest.config.js file:
+2. Add the following code to your Jest configuration file (jest.config.js):
 ```
 {
   testEnvironment: 'jest-environment-testack',